Implicit Bias and Healthcare

 Published by Dr. Marilyn Crosby, PhD, MBA, MSN RN

-I am an registered nurse with a variety of nursing experience in many areas of healthcare, including critical care, research, program management, quality, and complementary care.
-I have a passion for "all things related to health & wellness" and want to share pertinent information.
+I am a registered nurse with various nursing experiences in healthcare, including critical care, research, program management, quality, and complementary care.
+I am passionate about "all things related to health and wellness."
+My goal is to share pertinent information with the public.
 Stay Well!

-Leave a Reply
+Leave a comment